alxcnwy/Deep-Neural-Networks-for-Video-Classification/README.md

 There are several helper notebooks included in the `/notebooks/` directory.

 ### > `helper_extract_frames.ipynb`
-This notebook can be used to
+This notebook can be used to extract video frame images from a given video.

 ### > `helper_convert_timestamps_file_to_labels.ipynb`
-This notebook can be used to
+This notebook can be used to convert labels in timestamp format e.g. 01:20:05 - 01:20:34 into the required frame-level format.

 ### > `helper_check_frames_against_labels.ipynb`
-This notebook can be used to
+This notebook can be used to check that there is a label corresponding to each video frame as is required.

 ### > `helper_add_train_valid_test_splits_to_labels.ipynb`
-This notebook can be used to
+This notebook can be used to add train/valid/test splits to your labels file once it is in the right format.

 ### > `helper_explore_dataset.ipynb`
-This notebook can be used to
+This notebook can be used to visualize some frames from each video.

 ## Researchers